 "The Cundle and Molto plains embrace an area of upwards of ten thousand acres of the richest alluvial soil.
 These plains are elevated from four to ten feet above highwater mark in the surrounding rivers, but along the margin of these rivers there is a bank of from six to thirteen feet in height, preventing the free egress of the water from the plains, and causing them to be in parts swampy.'
 The plains may thus be likened to an immense plate, the river - bank corresponding to- the rim.
 Large drains are now being opened by the Company, through the banks at all available places, and corresponding drains are being dug throughout the length and breadth of the plains.
 If all goes well, a very few years will exhibit wheat and corn growing over this vast area of alluvial soil, which will present a prospect of fertility almost unequalled in any part of the world.
-The navvies at work here are a superior class, and behave themselves well.
-They live in tents on the plains near their work, and only visit the township to make markets on Saturday evenings" (Sydney Morning Herald, Tues.
+The navvies at work here are a superior class, and only visit the township to make markets on Saturday evenings"(Sydney Morning Herald, Tues.
 5 February, 1856, p3).